KristofferStrube/StaticBlog.NET/README.md

 *This project is still under development, so some of these detail might not be implemented yet.*

+An example of a generated site can be seen at https://kristoffer-strube.dk/

 ## Solution structure
 The solution is separated in 4 main projects.
 ### StaticBlog.NET.Templater